Unjusa: Treasures and Tangible Cultural Properties

-Treasure #796

 Unjusa Gucheung Seoktap (Nine-storied Stone Pagoda at Unjusa)

 This tall stone pagoda, the tallest on the grounds, is designated Treasure number 796, and is the first of the stone pagodas encountered while approaching the worship halls via the main thoroughfare.
 The base stone is resting on a large rock, and the pagoda is engraved with a full complement of geometric patterns.
 The second and third stories are constructed of four separate wall stones where the other stories are all solid, decorated with pillars on the edge and centers.
 The body stones have double engravings of diamond shapes with floral patterns within the diamond.
 With the roof stone corners jauntily lifted up and a comb-pattern along the eaves, this pagoda represents grandeur of the finish detail typical of the latter period of the Goryeo Dynasty.
 The finial atop the pagoda, a cylindrical stone, preserves a place for Buddha.
 This stone pagoda is considered one of the finest pagodas at Unjusa.

-Treasure #797
+This is Treasure #796.

 Unjusa Seokjo Bulgam (Stone Buddhist Shrine at Unjusa)

 Among the various stone pagodas and statues of Buddha that are spread over the Unju Temple grounds, the Bulgam (stone Buddhist shrine) can be found in the center of the valley.
 This Bulgam was constructed in the style of a wooden house having a hip roof with a ridge cap on top.
 Within the openings to the north and south, twin Buddha statues are positioned seated back-to-back.
 The Buddha facing south is seated cross legged.
 The Buddha facing north is carved in the same manner with the hands hidden under the robe that are believed to be in a mudra, or gesture, symbolizing that the Buddha and multitude are one, which is an identifying feature of Vairocana or Buddha of Light.
 Because of the unique positioning of the two images, this shrine is highly valuable to the study of Buddhist sculpture.
 The Buddha statues present a rather stiffened expression in a plain and simple manner, known to be a local trait developed during the Goryeo Dynasty.
 The twin stone Buddha statues found seated back-to-back inside this shrine presents a unique sight.

-Treasure #798
+This is Treasure #797.

 Wonhyeong Dacheung Seoktap (Multi-Storied Cylindrical Pagoda at Unjusa)

 This stone pagoda was constructed on a circular shaped foundation stone.
 Two solid stones with five facets each, forming a decagon (polygon with ten sides), make up the base of the pagoda sitting on the round foundation stone.
 The body and roof are made of single pieces of stone.
 With the exception of the base stone, all of the body and roof stones of this multi-layered pagoda are cylindrical.
 Every one of the main body stones have a double horizontal line carved all the way around the circumference of the stone.
 The first story stone above the base stones is decorated with 16 petals and a lotus flower.
 This stone pagoda presents unique features reflecting the characteristics of the pagodas during the Goryeo Dynasty.
+This is Treasure #798.